The ethos of the Nexus project is a commitment to open and transparent science and engineering.

 The Nexus zkVM turns programs into proofs, but the computational work of executing and proving the zkVM must be implemented by a proving architecture.

-The Nexus zkVM design is compatible with a variety of proving architectures, from sequential execution on your laptop all the way up to the Nexus network, a globally-distributed proving network under active development.
+The Nexus zkVM design is compatible with a variety of proving architectures, from sequential execution on your laptop all the way up to the Nexus Network, a globally-distributed proving network under active development.